Anubis303/UWr-Object-Oriented-Programming-Project-Text-RPG-game/README.md

 The given documentation was generated using [RDoc](https://ruby.github.io/rdoc/).

-You can find the full documentation of the project in the
+You can find the full documentation of the project [here](https://Anubis303.github.io/UWr-Object-oriented-Programming-Project-Text-RPG-game/).